Tamworth Speedway

 Regards Jason Reed - NO BRAKES UK | NUK

-John Says: It is always worth visiting this website periodically as the content is being added to all of the time
+John says: It will always be worth visiting my website periodically as the content is being added to all of the time.
+Wish someone would pay me for this!

 Team 1947: Back row ?, Charlie Oates, Ted Gibson, Cyril Page, "Westy", Steve Langton, Bill Harris, Fred Yates.
 Front: Jack Baxter and Arthur Payne.